-After decades brokering deals on opposite sides of the table, some of the nation's top bankers are coming together to help the world's neediest - and tearing up their bills.
+After decades brokering deals on opposite sides of the table, Australian bankers are coming together to help the world's neediest -- and tearing up their bills.

-Matthew Grounds, the local head of UBS, Greenhill Australia co-founder Peter Hunt and Australia & New Zealand Banking Group chairman David Gonski are among members of a new group that will charge companies and wealthy families for advice.
-Neither they nor their firms will keep that revenue - instead, it will be spent on health and education projects in Uganda and Nepal.
+Matthew Grounds, the local head of UBS Group AG, Greenhill Australia co-founder Peter Hunt and Australia & New Zealand Banking Group Ltd. Chairman David Gonski are among members of a new group that will charge companies and wealthy families for advice.
+Neither them nor their firms will keep that revenue -- instead, it will be spent on health and education projects in Uganda and Nepal.

-The marriage of finance and philanthropy is the initiative of Audette Exel, a Sydney-based dealmaker and company director who since 1998 has funnelled the profits from her financial-services business into her charity Adara Development.
-The nine- person panel will be expected to work on at least one mandate a year, offering counsel to clients on mergers, strategy changes and divestments, as well as mediating disputes.
+The marriage of finance and philanthropy is the initiative of Audette Exel, a Sydney-based dealmaker and company director who since 1998 has funneled the profits from her financialservices business into her charity Adara Development.
+The nine-personpanel will be expected to work on at least one mandate a year, offering counsel to clients on mergers, strategy changes and divestments, as well as mediating disputes.

-Senior investment bankers and corporate leaders (from left): David Gonski, Catherine Brenner, Steven Skala, Peter Mason, Audette Exel, Diccon Loxton and Peter Hunt posing to promote the pro bono initiative.
-Photo: Dominic Lorrimer "They have embraced the idea that they can work collaboratively together rather than competing with each other," said Exel, whose Adara Advisors has given \$8.5 million to the charity.
+"They have embraced the idea that they can work collaboratively together rather than competing with each other," said Exel, whose Adara Advisors has given A\$8.5 million (\$6.5 million) to the charity.
 "There's huge power in the world of financial services that can be harnessed for good."